look4yasharth/WatchConnector/README.md

 # Watch Connector
-This watchOS application that I built helps user use this watchOS app to send and receive data from his/her iOS app.
+This watchOS application that I built helps user use this watchOS app to send and receive data from his/her iOS application.

-The watchOS app that I built is capable of performing the following five functions:
+This app is capable of performing the following five functions:

 •	Transferring Real-Time Messages between Devices